 Your Ubuntu system will now consider the selected language as the new keyboard layout language from now on.

-After reading this article, you are well equipped to choose your favorite input language and use it for the default Keyboard layout.
+After reading this article, you are well equipped to choose your favorite input language and use it for the default Keyboard layout in Ubuntu.